 The defense’s expert witness testified that intoxication does not cause speeding.
-In reality, some drunk drivers choose to speed whereas others choose to drive slowly in order to avoid being caught.
+In fact, some drunk drivers choose to speed whereas others choose to drive slowly in order to avoid being caught.

 The jury took only about two hours to acquit the defendant of manslaughter charges.
 Defense attorney Gerald Bettman had long argued that the law did not support the prosecution’s charges of manslaughter.
-“They knew from the beginning, if they’d done their homework, that the law did not support these charges,” said Bettman, adding “It wasn’t fair.”
+“They knew from the beginning, if they’d done their homework, that the law did not support these charges,” said Bettman.
+He added “It wasn’t fair.”

-1. Mike Nifong’s politically-motivated prosecution of three Duke University lacrosse players became persecution after it became apparent that they were innocent.
-Nifong was disbarred after a judicial panel found that he manipulated the investigation for personal political advantage and committed “a clear case of intentional prosecutorial misconduct” that involved “dishonesty, fraud, deceit and misrepresentation.”
+1. Mike Nifong‘s politically-motivated prosecution of three Duke University lacrosse players became persecution after it became apparent that they were innocent.
+Nifong was disbarred after a judicial panel found that he manipulated the investigation for personal political advantage.
+He committed “a clear case of intentional prosecutorial misconduct.
+It ” involved “dishonesty, fraud, deceit and misrepresentation.”

 - State of Florida v.
 Diane Katz Santarelli